 Time4Learning is vibrant, engaging, educational, and funny.
 It sure beats our previous homeschool curriculum which was textbook/workbook based.

 Time4Learning is so effective that very little intervention is required.
 This works great if you’re homeschooling multiple children.

 Lastly, while it’s important that you understand and manage the risks of your children using the Internet, we believe that you should make efforts to have your children take advantage of the Internet.
 Just like bicycles and cars and sports, there are risks.
 But these risks are manageable.

 Child online safety is a important issue to Time4Learning.
 All in an effort to keep your kids safe online we are a fully registered member of ICRA, in compliance with COPPA standards, and contribute to Net Family News.

 Time4Learning is a great example of an online learning program for homeschool or enrichment.
-Time4Learning has helped thousands of children with a curricula covering from PreSchool thru Middle School.
+Time4Learning has helped thousands of children with a curricula covering from preschool through high school.
 Each child gets their own individual learning path full of lessons, learning games, printable worksheets, and assessments.

 Sign up for Time4Learning and gain access to a variety of educational materials, which will engage and challenge your child to succeed.
 Make Time4Learning a part of your children’s homeschool resources.

 I want to Learn More about Time4Learning’s Home Education Online Program.